rb16b/Accelerate-Dev/README.md

 ![](images/rep-ready.png)

-You can use existing terminal or open a new one
+You can use the existing terminal or open a new one

-Make sure you are logged to the cluster
+Make sure you are logged into the cluster.

+If not, login:
-$oc login to the cluster with the user id assigned to you
+$oc login to the cluster with the user ID assigned to you

 Use dev-userX project for this exercise
 $oc project dev-userX ( dev-user1 for user1 )